-'''

-public void setBeanHomeName(Name value)
+public void setBeanName(Name value)

-'''

-Set the name to associate with the enterprise Bean in the JNDI name space.
-The container will bind the enterprise Bean's home interface with a JNDI name that includes this name as its trailing part.
+Set the name to associate with the enterprise bean in the JNDI name space.
+The container will bind the enterprise bean's home interface with a JNDI name that includes this name as its trailing part.
 This means that the container can prefix the name returned by getBeanName() with an arbitrary JNDI path.